amchen82/Fire-Calcultor/README.md

 Styled with a dark theme and green accents inspired by the Robinhood app.

+Includes buttons to save and load scenario inputs using local storage.

 ## Edge Cases
 - Negative or zero annual return rate.
 - Immediate withdrawal when `withdrawStartYear` is 0.